ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Be aware that anti-malware software hooking on `ntdll!NtWaitForSingleObject` could cause the breakpoint command to run twice (I ran into this issue).

-View state of Win32 events WinDbg command: `!handle 0 8 Event`
+View state of Win32 events WinDbg command: `!handle 0 ff Event`

 ### Disable Loader Worker Threads